lorenz0890/TensorQuant/README.md

 Details in README.md in the respective folder.
 (Experiments folder next to the examples folder, for example TensorQuant-Univie-TAA/Experiments/LeNet) Each architecture gets it's own branch (LeNet or AlexNet).
+Include the Dockerfile required to run your experiment in the respective branch and subfolder.

 Format:
 Training/Inference | Architecture | Dataset | Layer+Quantization mapping | Author | Branchname